 - VIMSEN EU FP7 project (Demand Response for small prosumers)

 - CHARGED EU H2020 project (Gamified energy management within public buildings)

 There exist major challenges in regards to access to real-time data, which prevents M&V systems from running continuously during and after load management events.
 There is hope that the Internet of Energy things is the answer to such a challenge, and that the combination of web-enabled energy things with advanced demand-side analytics tools will enable widespread application of automated M&V.

 Pushing the M&V process to software systems enforces transparency in the results achieved by any load management program, and is a potential resolution to ongoing disputes where calculations from end-customer, energy professional, aggregators and grid operator may differ.
 Making that process automated goes one step further to tackle the increasing complexity of modern load management programmes.

-Bisagni Environmental Enterprise (BEE), founded in 2009, is a sustainability-focused engineering consultancy, sourcing and technology company…Read more
+Case Study: Retail Energy Management Software (multi-site) Bisagni Environmental Enterprise (BEE), founded in 2009, is a sustainability-focused…Read more

 Andy Lewry, Principal Technical Consultant – Existing Buildings Team, BREEAM, BRE

 In an interview with Wattics, Dr. Andy Lewry discusses the primary factors that contribute to buildings not performing as efficiently as they were…Read more